manuelmusngi/derivatives-models-short-rate-model-calibration/README.md

 #### Derivatives-models-short rate model calibration framework

-This project is a practice in derivatives modeling that provides a C++ framework for calibrating no arbitrage one-factor short-rate models to current market conditions.
+This project is a practice in derivatives modeling that provides a C++ framework for calibrating no-arbitrage one-factor short-rate models to current market conditions.

 #### Overview